 Brown the Onions

 Place a medium non-stick pan over medium-low heat and add 2 tsp. olive oil.
-Add onions and a pinch of salt to hot pan and stir occasionally until brown and very tender, 15-20 minutes.
+Add onions and a pinch of salt to hot pan and stir occasionally until onions are brown and very tender, 15-20 minutes.

 Remove onions to a plate.

 Shred the Chicken

 Transfer cooked chicken to a mixing bowl.
 Flip potatoes, and spray with cooking spray.
 Roast uncovered until browned and tender, 15 minutes.

 Once potatoes have roasted 15 minutes, shred chicken with two forks.
 Season with a pinch of salt and pepper.
 Cover and set aside.

 Make Cheese Sauce and Toast Buns